 Habitat: European hedgehogs prefer mixed habitats, including woodlands, hedgerows, gardens, and parklands.
 They are opportunistic feeders, primarily consuming insects, slugs, and snails.

-Behavior: These hedgehogs are primarily nocturnal, venturing out at night to forage for food.
+Behaviour: These hedgehogs are primarily nocturnal, venturing out at night to forage for food.
 They are solitary creatures and are known for hibernating during the winter months.

 African Pygmy Hedgehog (Atelerix albiventris)